Hand Arm Vibration at work

 Other related conditions caused by vibration and often covered generically under the HAVS term include Reynaud’s Syndrome and Vibration White Finger.

-- Reynaud’s Phenomenon: describes a condition which leads to the extremities of the fingers, toes and ears to become white.
-Reynaud’s Phenomenon can either be caused from unknown reasons (idiopathic reasons) this is referred to as Reynaud’s Disease, or it can be caused from the use of vibrating power tools, in this case it is referred to as Reynaud’s Syndrome .
+- Reynaud’s Phenomenon: describes a condition that leads to the extremities of the fingers, toes and ears to become white.
+Reynaud’s Phenomenon can either be caused from unknown reasons (idiopathic reasons) this is referred to as Reynaud’s Disease, or it can be caused from the use of vibrating power tools, in this case, it is referred to as Reynaud’s Syndrome .

 - Vibration White Finger Syndrome (also known as VWF or dead finger) finger refers to Reynaud’s Syndrome when it only affects the fingers and thumb of the hand.

 - Bursitis: the inflammation and swelling of a bursa.
 A bursa is a fluid-filled sac that forms under the skin, usually over the joints, and acts as a cushion between the tendons and bones.
 The main symptoms of bursitis are pain, swelling and tenderness.